So, you’ve found yourself in possession of a stand mixer. But what should you actually do now that you have one?

 What About All the Other Attachments?

 While we haven't yet completed an exhaustive test of every KitchenAid attachment on the market, there are a couple we can wholeheartedly recommend.
 The pasta roller set takes all of the frustration and fussiness out of making fresh pasta, and, unlike the manual alternatives out there, it's incredibly easy and efficient to operate on your own.
 Hello, homemade ravioli, tortellini, and linguine!
+I also recommend using it for mixing and sheeting the dough for homemade ramen.

 Meanwhile, the food grinder attachment is a great option if you want to start grinding your own meat or experimenting with sausage-making.
 Because it's an attachment, you already know that the hardest-working part of your grinder—the motor—is going to be a workhorse that can power through even the toughest grinding projects.
 We also like that you can grind the meat directly into the bowl, then attach the bowl to the machine and immediately start mixing it with the paddle to develop protein.
 It's a real time-saver.